cityofships/i-love-compute/README.md

 Scripts
 -------

+The scripts provide a builtin help accessible with `-h` or `--help` option.

-The user can do combinations: `./generic-clvk run ./generic-mesa run clinfo --list` to run clinfo with built clvk over built Mesa Vulkan.
+The user can do combinations: `./user-clvk run ./user-mesa run clinfo --list` to run clinfo with built clvk over built Mesa Vulkan.

+The scripts do some download, build and other operations in a `workspace` folder next to where the script file is stored.

 ### [`ubuntu-amdgpu`](scripts/ubuntu-amdgpu)